Clement-4/langChain_with_js/readme.md

 - **Application working flow** ( all the steps will be stored in conversational memory)

-  - User input -> Open AI modal for `creating standalone question s` -> Open AI tool for `create embedding for given question` -> find the `nearest match in vector store` -> resultant vector, `conversational memory` and user input given to `ChatGPT modal` for the final answer -> will be rendered onto the dom
+  - User input -> Open AI model for `creating standalone question s` -> Open AI tool for `create embedding for given question` -> find the `nearest match in vector store` -> resultant vector, `conversational memory` and user input given to `ChatGPT model` for the final answer -> will be rendered onto the dom

 ## Adding the information for the vector store